lib/goal-core.mjsstores goals, validates completion, formats summaries, redacts sensitive text, and tracks persisted tool history.

 Completion gate

-goal_system_close refuses complete unless the goal contains:
+goal_system_finish refuses completion unless the goal contains:

 - objective